nsilva-n/sp-higher_lower/README.md

 > “O mortal!
 Guess now if the number ascends or falls—
 > And may fortune’s winds be ever at your back.”

+1. If chosen, the desired range will be set.
-1. The game will prompt you with a starting number.
+2. The game will prompt you with a starting number.
-2. You must predict if the next will be higher (`h`) or lower (`l`).
+3. You must predict if the next will be higher (`h`) or lower (`l`).
-3. Each guess brings new chances for glory or defeat.
+4. Each guess brings new chances for glory or defeat.
-4. Dare to play again, or rest content with your legend.
+5. Dare to play again, or rest content with your legend.

 ---